Colorado storms show power and beauty Thursday

-Mother nature put on a display of power and beauty yesterday in Colorado.
-Lightning and small hail in the metro areas, and massive high based supercell structure in southeast Colorado.
+KUSA - Mother nature put on a display of power and beauty Thursday in Colorado.
+There was lightning and small hail in the metro areas and a massive high based supercell structure in southeast Colorado.
 There were two tornado warnings in the state, but no tornadoes were reported.

 Earlier in the day, just before 5pm, the WeatherTitan was directly underneath the rotation of a tornado warned storm near Haswell, Colorado.
 The base of the storm showed some tight rotation briefly, and pulled some dust up off the ground, but no tornado formed.